-At Royal Painters Edmonton, we provide customers with exterior paint solutions that have their property looking brand new again.
+At Royal Painting, we provide customers with exterior paint solutions that have their property looking brand new again.
 Whether you’re looking to have your deck stained or your fence painted, we have the skills, know-how, and equipment to get the job done beautifully, on-time and on the budget!

 With so many different types of wood for decks and fences taking a beating from the harshness of the Edmonton climate, it takes the expert application to properly protect these surfaces.
 We understand which products work best, and by working with Edmonton’s best carpenters and landscaping companies, we’ve learned what is needed to get the job done right the first time on projects ranging from decorative lattice and gazebos to trellises and custom fences.